Introduction to Cryptography

 Most of the exchanged information needs to remain secret or unaltered.
 For as long as mankind exists, one has been interested in a technique that make this possible: ‘the art of cryptography’ (Greek: writing hidden).

-In this three-day course we start our journey in the antiquity and go past various interesting cryptographic algorithms towards current times.
+In this one-day course we start our journey in the antiquity and go past various interesting cryptographic algorithms towards current times.
 The goal of this course is to give the participants a basic understanding of the cryptographic concepts and the involved risks.

 - Practice and hands-on knowledge through several exercises in which participants apply these cryptographic techniques and find out what could go wrong.
 To see how the mathematical concepts are applied in practice, the participants work through several scenario’s and learn how these concepts are applied to daily life.